vuxcode/pr1-project-Izabellw/time-report.md

 - 2021-11-11 11:00 - 12:30 added program information

 - 2021-11-25 13:00 - 14:30 changed the program and took away wrong information to the program

+- 2021-11-29 14:00 - 17:00 took away some information that i did't needed, and changed the color in the css
+  - justify the HTML